-Warning: Happened when the drive was damaged during conversion.
-While the chances of this happening are extremely slim, we recommend creating a full system backup if you have any important files that you’re afraid of losing.
+Warning: It happened when the drive was damaged during conversion.
+While the chances of this happening are incredibly slim, we recommend creating a full system backup if you have any important files that you’re afraid of losing.

 Method 1: Use MBR2GPT to convert disk on Windows 10

-If you have Windows 10 with the Creators Update applied, you can use the original MBR2GPT tool to change the partition type of your drive in minutes.
+If you have Windows 10 with the Creators Update applied, you can use the original MBR2GPT tool to change your drive’s partition type in minutes.
 And more importantly, you won’t lose any data in the process.

-Note: Keep in mind that this method won’t be applicable if you don’t have Windows 10 or if you haven’t applied the Creators update yet.
+Note: Keep in mind that this method won’t be applicable if you don’t have Windows 10 or haven’t applied the Creators update yet.

-What this Microsoft tool does is add GUID partition table components to your existing MBR disk without changing the existing partition and file system contents.
-This process is completely non-destructive and allows your data to remain unchanged.
+This Microsoft tool adds GUID partition table components to your existing MBR disk without changing the current partition and file system contents.
+This process is entirely non-destructive and allows your data to remain unchanged.

 If you decide to use Microsoft’s MBR2GPT tool to migrate your MBR drive to GPT and avoid data loss, follow the steps below:

 - First, we need to get the disk number.
-This will be used when imputing the MBR2GPT commands, so it’s important to get this right.
-To get the disk number, press Windows key + R to open the Run box, type ” diskmgmt.msc ” and press Enter to open Disk Management .
+This will be used when imputing the MBR2GPT commands, so it’s essential to get this right.
+To get the disk number, press Windows key + R to open the Run box, type ” diskmgmt.msc ” and press Enter to open Disk Management.

 mbr2gpt / validate / disk: * enter the number of disks noted here * / allowFullOS

-Note 1 : In case you are doing this from the Windows Preinstallation environment, typing “mbr2gpt / validate” is sufficient.
+Note 1: If you are doing this from the Windows Preinstallation environment, typing “mbr2gpt / validate” is sufficient.

 Note 2: This step is done to make sure that the disc meets the conversion requirements.
-If the disk is not suitable to move to the new GPT format, you will receive a disk error ( Disk layout validation failed for disk: * your disk number *)
+If the disk is not suitable to move to the new GPT format, you will receive a disk error ( Disk layout validation failed for the disk: * your disk number *).

-- If disk validation was successful, you can start converting by typing the following command and pressing Enter
+- If disk validation was successful, you could start converting by typing the following command and pressing Enter.

 mbr2gpt / validate / disk: * enter previously noted disk number here * / allowFullOS